henriknorberg/Strikk/README.md

 Strikk
 ===============
-Proof of concept and example of cards adapting to different presentation views.
+Proof of concept and example of cards adapting to different presentation views with minimal use of javascript.

 ![Screendump](https://raw.github.com/henriknorberg/Strikk/master/screendump.jpg)

-Cards are basic unit that can expand and contract according to screen size and the deck they are in while decks are a collection of cards like which can be reprsented as Carousel, list and grid etc.
+Cards are basic unit that can expand and contract according to screen size, while decks are a collection of cards which can be represented as a carousel, list, grid or any other collection ui.

-Strik makes it possible to toggle between  deck types on different break points:
+Strik makes it possible to toggle between deck types on different break points, and dynamicly change the card type presentation:

 Consider the following markup.